-Diagram 3 shows that 50% of the respondents are food insecure and consume less than 1100 calories per day per person.
+Table 14 shows that 50% of the respondents are food insecure which means that these respondents consume less than 1100 calories per day per person.
 The poor villagers usually ate rice with some vegtables which they would grow in their own gardens and they would often skip meals during the week.